 The Shelter is a voluntary resource for youth ages 13-18 that are homeless (absolute or relative) or at risk of homelessness and have no safe alternatives.
-The resource is open from 9:00pm until 10:00am, 7 days a week.
+Starting July 4th, the resource is open from 9:00 PM until 7:00 AM Monday - Friday, and 8:00 PM - 7:00 AM Saturday & Sunday.
 Youth may refer themselves to the program or be referred by anyone in the community, including MCFD and other youth serving organizations.
 The Shelter operates on a first come first serve basis and accommodates up to 10 youth per evening.
 Males and females are housed in separate areas of the shelter.
 If the resource is full, all attempts will be made to connect youth with another community resource, including but not limited to MCFD After-hours Social Workers.

 Centre Director: Sarah McKinnon

 Emergency / Temporary Placement Services provide beds, some of which are in foster homes, to children and youth in need, referred by MCFD.
 These are short-term placements for children/youth in care where the Ministry of Children and Family Development conducts a practical assessment for use in the provision of future care.

 We are in need of Emergency Foster Home Families.
 Click here for more information.

 Penny Lane is a short-term program that supports homeless, at-risk youth, ages 13 to 18 years, in making more positive choices and a healthy lifestyle.
 A transitional residential program, Penny Lane is a safe, stable home environment meeting the basic needs of the youth.
 Penny Lane also works to provide life skills and appropriate referrals while supporting and working with the youth in developing a plan to address their issues while working with other community resources in the youth's best interests.